Medically reviewed by Kristin Hall, FNP

 The symptoms of herpes generally occur in two waves—an initial outbreak, which occurs after the virus incubates in the body, and subsequent outbreaks.

-Initial herpes outbreaks typically involve an itching and burning around the genitals (in the case of genital herpes), or around the mouth (in the case of oral herpes).
+Initial herpes or cold sore outbreaks typically involve an itching and burning around the genitals (in the case of genital herpes), or around the mouth (in the case of oral herpes).
 Within a day or so, blisters can form in the affected area and develop into open, fluid-filled sores.

 During an initial herpes outbreak, it’s common to experience headaches, muscle pains, fatigue and other flu-like symptoms.
 Many people also experience pain while urinating.